karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserData/doc/api/Ling/Light_Kit_Admin_UserData/Controller/Generated/Base/RealGenController/processForm.md

-RealGenController::processForm — Applies a standard routine to the form identified by the given realformIdentifier, and returns a chloroform instance.
+RealGenController::processForm — or a response directly.